Kamala-Dadashova/Parameter-Subset-Selection-Based-on-Identibility-Analysis/README.md

 ## Codes
 - **Log_transformation.m** is the main script, includes a computation of sensitivities and sensitivity matrix.
 - **PSS_SVD.m** and **PSS_SVD_onedec** are algorithms I developed to find identifiable parameter subset.
-- **RelativeError.m** and **metrics.m** are for qualitative and quantitative verification of identifiable parameter ubset based on pre-defined threshold value.
+- **RelativeError.m** and **metrics.m** are for qualitative and quantitative verification of identifiable parameter subset based on pre-defined threshold value.